freyacodes/blog/docs/plans-kaiju.md

 }
 ```

+* Kotlin has many features that allows for type-safe domain specific languages (DSLs).
+Its higher order functions and custom function receivers allows for an intuitive builder pattern.
 * Like Lua, Kotlin is very extensible.
 Where Lua uses dynamic “meta tables” to define extensions on a per-object basis, Kotlin offers operator overloading functions resolved at compile-time.
 In the above example, `CTRL` and `SHIFT` can be of a class that has a custom `plus()` operator.
 * Not everything has to be in a class.
 The configuration entry point can just be a function like in the above example.
 * Excellent IDE integration that would never work with a dynamic language.
 Development becomes much easier when you can read the documentation in the context of your code.
 * Even though K/N may not be very optimized, we may still be able to expect a level of performance where graphics rendering directly from Kotlin becomes feasible.